IBM/chopstix/README.md

     git submodule sync
     git submodule update --init --recursive

+If you download the repository contents directly from `github.com` as a compressed zip file, you also have to download the external depencies and decompress them into the `./external` directory.

 ### Support script

 We provide a support script that facilitates the installation process.
 If you